 “Personal Data” is any data that identifies you.
 The Personal Data which you supply to us you agree will be true.
-We will deal with your Personal Data in compliance with the current UK & EU data protection legislation, which includes the EU General Data Protection Regulation (GDPR) which came into force on 25th May 2018.
-Please note this applies only to services which we operate and control and not to other companies’ or organisations’ websites to which we may link.
+We will process your Personal Data in compliance with both the Data Protection Act 2018 which is the UK's implementation of the General Data Protection Regulation, and the EU General Data Protection Regulation (GDPR) which came into force on 25th May 2018.
+Please note this applies only to services which we operate and control and not to other companies or other organisations’ websites to which we may link.
 For such external services or sites please see their Privacy Policies to understand how they might be handling your data.

 What is Snozone?

-Snozone owns and operates two indoor snow slopes in the UK, and an indoor dry slope in Basingstoke called Skizone.
+Snozone owns and operates two indoor snow slopes in the UK, and one indoor snow slope in Madrid, Spain.
+Snozone also owns and operates an indoor dry slope in Basingstoke called Skizone.
 It is a subsidiary of Capital & Regional PLC.
 Our registered address is 22 Chapter Street, London, SW1P 4NP.

 Our Purpose for Collecting and Processing Data